cfw-guide/ios.cfw.guide/docs/en_US/updating/turdusmerula.md

   - Alfie
 ---

-turdus merula is a tool which utilizes a bootrom exploit and a SEP exploit to allow restoring A9(X) and A10(X) devices to restore to older versions of iOS/iPadOS, including those that are not compatible with the latest signed SEP firmware.
+turdus merula is a tool which utilizes a bootrom exploit and a SEP exploit to allow A9(X) and A10(X) devices to restore to older versions of iOS/iPadOS, including those that are not compatible with the latest signed SEP firmware.

 ::: danger